DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/30 Data Formatting/25 Currency Formats.md

 1. Get the *currencies.json* file that corresponds to your locale from one of the folders <a href="https://github.com/unicode-cldr/cldr-numbers-modern/tree/master/main" target="_blank">here</a>.
 2. Load the contents of this file in your app using one of the methods described <a href="https://github.com/jquery/globalize/blob/master/doc/cldr.md#how-do-i-load-cldr-data-into-globalize" target="_blank">here</a>.
-3. Assign the <a href="http://www.currency-iso.org/en/home/tables/table-a1.html" target="_blank">3-letter code</a> of the needed currency to the **format**.[currency](/api-reference/50%20Common/Object%20Structures/format/currency.md '/Documentation/ApiReference/Common/Object_Structures/format/#currency') option.
+3. Assign the <a href="http://www.currency-iso.org/en/home/tables/table-a1.html" target="_blank">3-letter code</a> of the needed currency to the **format**.[currency](/api-reference/50%20Common/Object%20Structures/format/currency.md '/Documentation/ApiReference/Common/Object_Structures/format/#currency') property.

         <!--JavaScript-->var widgetOptions = {
             // ...